sherz-tyc/snake-eyes/README.md

 resources, there are processes that are deemed out-of-scope, these include (but not limited to):
 - New player sign-up process: Players without an ID is considered a new player in this application.
 And will be initialised with 1000 units.
+In practice, Sign ups should be handled by a separate micro-service.
-- There are no login process for existing players: If time is not a constraint then player authentication and identification should be done via OAuth tokens, rather than plain-old playerId.
+- There are no log-in process for existing players: If time is not a constraint then I would have handled player authentication and identification via OAuth tokens, rather than plain-old playerId.
+- Permanent persistence: I've chosen to use H2 in-memory database for demonstration purpose, as it is easier to set up for quick prototyping.

-I have, however, took the liberty of building a simple UI for this game even though I believe this is also out of the scope of this assessment.
-It is very basic with ajax calls so please don't judge too hard on this!
-I built it mainly because I think it's a shame to have just the logic and no visuals for such classic game.
+I have, however, taken the liberty of building a simple UI for this game even though I believe UI is also out of the scope of this assessment.
+It is rather basic with Ajax calls so please don not judge too hard on this!
+I built it mainly because it would be a shame to have only the logic and no visuals for such classic game.